Bytescale Alternative (Upload.io): Flat-Price File Upload APIs

 Try FilePost Free

-300 uploads per month, 50MB max file size, full API access.
+15 uploads/month instantly, 50/month after email verification, 50MB max file size, full API access.
 No credit card required.

 Get Your Free API Key2.
 Cloudinary: Best for Heavy Image and Video Processing